SAVE THE DATE!

 Shenandoah flybridge.

-Shenandoah’s newly restored flybridge.
+Shenandoah’s restored flybridge.
 Rebuilt in 1949, the deckhouse flybridge was covered in glue-soaked burlap and painted for an authentic 1940s’ non-skid surface.

 Capital Campaign to Complete the Shenandoah, Enclose the Maritime Gallery and Create Engaging New Exhibits